slavkostrov/StyleTransferBot/README.md

     bot.run()
 ```

-### Deploy with Docker:
+### Deploy with Docker 📦:

 1. Clone this repo.
 2. Write an `.env` file with your `TG_STYLE_BOT_TOKEN` in it.
 3. Run `docker-compose up -d` and wait for the build to finish, run.py will be used in container,
 so you can edit if you want to.

 That's it.
 Enjoy your dockerized transfer style bot everywhere. 🚀